aplai168/database-structures/README.md

     -  Optionally, reload the page with the heap profiler running to investigate garbage collection behavior
     -  Do this for each of the instantiation styles, record, and compare the results.
 Write a brief analysis you could share with a supervisor who needs the information you have in order to make wise decisions about the design of an upcoming project.

-**Note**: _The following prompts have varying levels of difficulty.
-In order to decide how to allocate your time, please review all of them before starting._
+**Note**: _The following prompts have varying levels of difficulty and you may not wish to complete all of them in entirety.
+In order to decide how to allocate your time, please read the descriptions of all of them before starting._

-Write all of the following data structures and improvements.
-Use any style you like.
+Implement the following data structures and improvements.
+Use any instantiataion style you like.

+**Optional**: Use TDD.

 * Create a [`doubly-linked-list`][doubly-linked-list], with all the methods of your linked list, and add the following properties: